A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Caution: Wear safety glasses and work in a well-ventilated area.
+1. Caution: Wear safety glasses and perform this experiment in a fume hood or well-ventilated area.
+Chlorine gas is toxic.

 2. Prepare the apparatus by inserting the glass tube into the hole in the rubber stopper.
 Place the rubber stopper into the mouth of the glass jar.